Arts West is the Faculty of Arts' principle teaching building and the most significant infrastructure project in recent years.

 A place to relax on campus

-Both the Arts West building and its surrounds offer a range of formal and informal spaces for study, peer-to-peer learning, student enrichment activities and a place to relax on campus.
+The Arts West building offers a range of formal and informal spaces for study, peer-to-peer learning, student enrichment activities and a place to relax on campus.

 Engaging with cultural collections

 The building showcases and encourages students to engage with the Faculty’s extensive and prized collection of artefacts, fostering a unique learning environment.

 Walkways connect the Baillieu and the Arts West Building, providing movement of staff, students and material objects between these two buildings.

 Arts West allows students to expand their learning experience out into the increasingly digitalised and globalised world whilst simultaneously focusing inwards on their education in the Humanities and Social Sciences.

 - Australian Institute of Architects (VIC), Educational Architecture, 2017

 - Australian Institute of Architects COLORBOND® Award for Steel Architecture (2017) - winner of both National and VIC Awards